 Most individuals are able to take prescription medications exactly as intended by a licensed physician, but there are others that become addicted to the mind altering effects that these drugs provide.
 Prescription drug addiction is a chronic and often relapsing brain disease that causes compulsive drug use despite negative consequences.
 While the initial decision to take medications is voluntary, over a period of time the drug abuse leads to changes in the brain that affect an individual’s self-control and ability to make sound decisions.

-At Ohio Hospital for Psychiatry, we recognize how an addiction to prescription medication can leave an individual feeling hopeless about the future, believing that nothing will ever get better.
-Our hospital provides a caring and compassionate inpatient treatment program that is designed to meet the needs of those who find themselves addicted to prescription medication and facing associated difficulties.
+At Ohio Hospital for Psychiatry, a leading hospital for prescription drug addiction in Columbus, we recognize how an addiction to prescription medication can leave an individual feeling hopeless about the future, believing that nothing will ever get better.
+Our hospital provides caring and compassionate treatment that is designed to meet the needs of those who find themselves addicted to prescription medication and facing associated difficulties.
 We are a free-standing behavioral health hospital devoted to providing a full continuum of behavioral and mental healthcare services for adults and older adults in the Columbus area.
 If you are fighting an addiction, you do not have to go into battle alone.
 We are here to help you find a better future.

 Helping a Loved One or Family Member Get Treatment